 To be considered for refund eligibility, the participant must make a refund request in writing to EF Gap Year within 30 days of date of leaving the program and include reason for departure.
 Students whose program is terminated due to violation of EF’s written disciplinary and/or attendance policies or local, state or federal laws will not be eligible for any refund.

 Percentages listed below are of the total program fee.
 Non-refundable service fees and charges include but are not limited to: application fee, Global Travel Protection Plan (after the 10-day review period), name change fees, declined credit/debit card fees, late payment fees, returned check fees, and stop payment fees.
-For the avoidance of doubt, refund amounts correlate to the dates / year during which participants are on program.
+For the avoidance of doubt, refund amounts correlate to the number of days a student has been on the program.

 Non-refundable service fees and charges include but are not limited to: application fee, Global Travel Protection Plan (after the 10-day review period), name change fees, declined credit/debit card fees, late payment fees, returned check fees, and stop payment fees.

 EF Gap Year is an 8, 12 or 25-week experiential education program for young adults age 18 to 22.
-On the program, students travel to up to 10 countries around the world while studying a foreign language, volunteering and interning abroad.
+On the program, students travel to up to 10 countries around the world while studying a foreign language, completing service projects, and interning abroad.